 Finally, the impact of asset managers can also work in the other direction, reducing valuations of spinoffs and divestitures.
-If y had been part of a firm inside the benchmark and were sold to a firm that was outside, then the value of y would drop when it is transferred.
+If y had been part of a firm inside the benchmark and is sold to a non-benchmark firm, the value of y would drop when it is transferred.